duleorlovic/rails_capybara_selenium/README.md

 ## Chrome version

-If you run any rake task and you got an error:
+If you run browser test (eg `rails test:system`) and you got an error:
 ```
 Webdrivers::VersionError: Unable to find latest point release version for 115.0.5790.
 You appear to be using a non-production version of Chrome.
 Please set `Webdrivers::Chromedriver.required_version = <desired driver version>` to a known chromedriver version: https://chromedriver.storage.googleapis.com/index.html